Document status: ⚠️ DRAFT

 • e.g.: Expired domain, Email bounce, compromise/hijacked forums or channels, or other Forces Majeures beyond the Maintainer’s control.

-• The project is expected to revert to it’s previous state after the offending issues have been resolved or mitigated.
+• The project is expected to revert to its previous state after the offending issues have been resolved or mitigated.

 • (number of maintainers is not relevant)